 - Care Packages: include food, coffee, hygiene, with cards & letters of encouragement.
 Care packages are sent year round, to active military overseas, wounded warriors and veterans in crisis.
 We offer special missions during the holidays which include holiday specific items.

 - Freedom Fighters Support Group: is a peer-driven support group open to our military, veterans, their family or support system.
-It is an opportunity for them to gather and work though their issues while enjoying comradeie and friendship.
-We provide a community meal, acupuncture, massage, and live music.
+It is an opportunity for them to gather and work though their issues while enjoying comraderie and friendship.
+We provide a community meal, chiropractic, acupuncture, massage, and live music.
 We also have resource tables with veteran and community-based resources.
 The group is free to all who participate.
 We currently have meetings once a month in Lakeville and every week in south Minneapolis.

 - Gift Card Program / Veteran Crisis Fund: provides short-term help for veterans in crisis by providing gift cards for gas, food and retail essentials or an emergency cash grants, paid to a vendor on behalf of the veteran to assist in the payment of things such as work-related items, transportation, housing, medical and/or utilities.